 If your plant’s leaves have small brown spots trimmed in yellow, this could be a sign that it has leaf spot disease, which is a fungus or bacteria that feeds on the leaves.
 If this is the case, don’t start planning a plant funeral just yet: The problem is treatable.

 How to fix it: Mast’s advice is to immediately remove the affected leaves and isolate the plant from your other greenery for a bit.

 “To treat leaf spot disease, put a tablespoon or two of baking soda and a teaspoon or two of mineral oil in a spray bottle of water,” Mast says.
 “Shake the solution well and then spray all areas of the plant that are infected with brown spots.
 It may take a couple of applications before the bacteria is totally gone.”

-Now that you have a general idea of what might be causing your beloved fauna’s golden leaves, it’s important that you take care of the yellow leaves before you start to implement the new care tactics.
+Now that you have a general idea of what might be causing the plant leaves to start turning yellow, it’s important that you take care of the yellowed leaves before you start to implement the new care tactics.

-And by take care, we mean get rid of them.
-Their chances of turning green again are pretty much zero.
+By take care, we mean get rid of them.
+Their chances of turning green again are pretty much zero due to the loss of chlorophyll, the green pigment found in leaves.
 “Remove the damaged area of a leaf or the complete leaf if it is entirely brown,” Mast says.
 “This allows the plant to direct its energy to new healthy growth.”

 Loading More Posts...